teamshares/shoelace/docs/pages/components/tooltip.md

 div.tooltip-hoist
   sl-tooltip content="This is a tooltip"
     sl-button No Hoist
-  sl-tooltip content="This is a tooltip" hoist="true"
+  sl-tooltip content="This is a tooltip" hoist=true
     sl-button Hoist

 css: